khaume/analytics_interview_test/README.md

 Please reply to the email, from which you got the link to this repo, with your presentation (PowerPoint, Word, Jupyter Notebook or similar) no later than 2 hours before the interview, and please cc: `kahau@orsted.com`.
 Also please attach any Python files with code you used during your preparation for the presentation.
+Optional: If you are comfortable with using GitHub, you can also share a link to a repo with your files in.